solutionman/microservices/readme.md

 user:lom
 pass:password

-in PGadmin create new database "customer"
+in PGadmin or IDEA create databases "customer" and "scammer"
 ![](pics/customerDB.png)

 run CustomerApplication with IDEA